‘Scrap Man’ scrapes together money to send kids to summer camp

-GRAND RAPIDS, Mich. -- A man in Grand Rapids is using junk metal to help send kids to summer camp.
+GRAND RAPIDS, Mich. -- Terry Buschert is using junk metal to help send kids to summer camp.

-He takes the scrap metal and turns it in for cash, but he doesn't keep the money for himself.
-Instead, he uses it to send West Michigan kids to camp.

-"Low income families and under-privileged children that didn't have the opportunity," Buschert said.
+Buschert, of Grand Rapids, is known as Scrap Man, and he is one of four finalists for a national award for Craft Professional of the Year.

-His efforts have earned him plenty of recognition, He was named Craft Professional of the Year by the local chapter of Associated Builders and Contractors(ABC) Incorporated, and is now in the running for the national title.
+Bushchert was named Craft Professional of the Year by the local chapter of Associated Builders and Contractors, Incorporated, and is now in the running for the national title.

 "It highlights someone who is a leader, who really takes initiative in the field" said Jenn Schottke with ABC West Michigan.
 "It also recognizes someone who has taken a role in mentoring construction professionals in their company."